pouyabey/IT-Learning-Log/Experience-01/Day-01.md

 - Logitech Rally Sight conference room system
 - Server room, hardware rooms, and device infrastructure

-Current Projects and Areas of Interest
+## Current Projects and Areas of Interest

 - Migrating the virtualization environment from VMware to Proxmox
-- Developing a local LLM to analyze and optimize AD, Entra ID, and Intune policies
+- Developing a local LLM to analyze and optimize Active Directory, Entra ID, and Intune policies
-- Exploring local LLM use cases for detecting internal U.S.-based botnet activity
+- Exploring local LLM use cases for detecting U.S.-based botnet activity
 - Evaluating options to eliminate the existing Print Server

-Tasks and Potential Improvements to Investigate
+## Tasks and Potential Improvements to Investigate

+- Identify older Windows 10 computers and determine which systems:
+  - Already support TPM 2.0
+  - Have TPM disabled in BIOS/UEFI
-- Identify older Windows 10 computers and check which systems support TPM 2.0 or can have a compatible TPM module installed for Windows 11 upgrades
+  - Can support a compatible TPM module for Windows 11 upgrades
-- Evaluate Entra ID P2 for Identity Protection, Risk-based Conditional Access, and PIM
+- Evaluate Microsoft Entra ID P2 for:
+  - Identity Protection
+  - Risk-based Conditional Access
+  - Privileged Identity Management (PIM)
 - Evaluate Cloudflare or Azure DDoS Protection for botnet-based DDoS attacks
 - Compare Microsoft Universal Print with Direct IP Printing as alternatives to the current Print Server